 FFVII is an institution.
 With numerous sequels, spin-offs and light novels, FFVII is a franchise within a franchise, and one of the biggest names in gaming, a reputation that’s hard to ignore and harder still to confront from a first-timer’s perspective.
 Nevertheless, in we go, me for the first time and Kyle for the second, as we getting started with the first game in the series from a chronological perspective, Crisis Core: Final Fantasy VII.

-While most Marathon Journals feature a first-timer’s perspective, the damage done by the Great Persona 1 Delay means that while we played the game for the first and second time, respectively, this journal is being written after playing through the entire Compilation of Final Fantasy VII.
+While most Marathon Journals feature a first-timer’s perspective, the damage done by the Great Persona 1 Delay means that while I did play Crisis Core for the first time ever, the journal was only written after playing through the entire Compilation of Final Fantasy VII.
 Maybe that’s for the best, although without the intimate familiarity that accompanies my Retrospective posts, it’ll be harder for me to “feign” a first timer’s perspective.
 That might sound silly, but it’s true: since it’s been so long since I started playing, I don’t really remember when I first heard essential, in-universe terms like “mako,” “materia” and the like, and can’t fascinate over every lesser mystery like I might in the Retrospectives, and I can only be captivated a little by the larger mysteries, given that I’m writing after seeing the series from end-to-end.
 To be honest, there’s a part of me that wishes I could just steamroll the entire quartet (Crisis Core, FFVII, Advent Children and Dirge or Cerberus) not for any matter of quality, but just so the upcoming Final Fantasy Tactics Journal will be written on time!
 But I’m going to do my best, for whatever that’s worth.
 Let’s find out just how good that is, won’t we?

 One reason Kyle and I wanted to cover games chronologically in the Marathon is to determine whether or not their stories actually hold up as a whole.
-Unfortunately, that’s hard to do with FFVII because Crisis Core isn’t actually the chronologically first game in the Compilation of FFVII.
-That would be the Japananese-only cell phone game Before Crisis, which was also the first FFVII-related product released after FFVII itself.
-Unfortunately, this means that it’s plugged into the ass of all the other Compilation games despite most of the world never seeing it.
+Unfortunately, that’s hard to do with FFVII because Crisis Core isn’t necessarily the chronologically first game in the Compilation of FFVII, as it occurs concurrently with Japananese-only cell phone game Before Crisis.
+Unfortunately, this means that Before Crisis (BC) is plugged into the ass of all the other Compilation games despite most of the world never seeing it.
 As a further complication, bear in mind that Crisis Core itself, the game we’re about to cover, is from 2007/8, a severe jump forward from our previous game, FFVI, though not the Marathon’s largest jump – that would have been the jump from FFIV to TAY (or even longer: FFIV to the Interlude!)
 Unlike TAY, however, Crisis Core isn’t pretending to be an older game, so I will say this will be a bit of a stylistic lurch.